Updated on June 24th, 2020 by Bob Ciura

-When investors think of Coca-Cola, they often think only of the company’s ubiquitous sodas.
-Today, Coca-Cola is so much more than a soda business.
+When investors think of Coca-Cola, they often think of the company’s ubiquitous sodas.
+But Coca-Cola is so much more than a soda business.

-Minute Maid was Coca-Cola’s first non-carbonated beverage… Coca-Cola acquired Minute Maid in 1960.
-Coca-Cola has been in the juice business for 55 years.
+Minute Maid was Coca-Cola’s first non-carbonated beverage.
+Coca-Cola acquired Minute Maid in 1960.
+Coca-Cola has been in the juice business for ~60 years.

 Minute Maid was founded in 1945.
 The company got its start by winning a government contract for providing powdered orange juice to the United States Army.
 Fortunately for the world, but unfortunately for Minute Maid, the war ended that year and the contract was cancelled.